 - Talk to your doctor.
 An accurate diagnosis is the first step to receiving the most effective treatment.

 “Heartburn that happens more than once a week, worsens, or continues over time may signal a more serious condition like GERD,” said J. Patrick Waring, M.D., a gastroenterologist at Digestive Healthcare of Georgia in Atlanta.
 “Talking about it with a doctor will help sort this out and determine how best to manage symptoms.”

 GERD is a chronic disease that can occur when stomach contents repeatedly flow backwards into the esophagus (food pipe).
 Though generally a treatable disease, serious complications can result if GERD is not treated properly.
 See your doctor if you have symptoms of GERD, like frequent or longstanding heartburn, difficulty swallowing, or a sour taste in the mouth among others.
 For more information about the condition, visit IFFGD’s dedicated website, www.aboutgerd.org.

-The International Foundation for Functional Gastrointestinal Disorders (IFFGD) is a nonprofit education and research organization dedicated to improving the quality of life for people impacted by chronic digestive conditions.
+The International Foundation for Functional Gastrointestinal Disorders (IFFGD) is a nonprofit education and research organization dedicated to improving the quality of life for people affected by chronic digestive conditions.
 Together with patients, families, clinicians, researchers, and other health professionals, IFFGD works tirelessly to promote awareness, scientific advancement, and improved patient care.
 The largest organization of its kind in the US, IFFGD and its grassroots counterpart, the Digestive Health Alliance (DHA), rely on donor support to fund research and provide educational resources for those affected by gastrointestinal disorders.
-Learn how you can help at iffgd.org or by contacting email@example.com.
+Learn how you can help at iffgd.org or by contacting firstname.lastname@example.org.